Cray-HPE/docs-csm/troubleshooting/known_issues/issues_with_ncn_health_checks.md

   - Because of a [known issue  with Velero](https://github.com/vmware-tanzu/velero/issues/1980), a backup may be attempted immediately upon the deployment of a backup schedule (for example, Vault).
 It may be necessary to delete backups from a Kubernetes node to clear this situation.
-See the output of the test for more details on how to cleanup backups that have failed due to a known interruption.
+For more information on how to clean up backups that have failed due to a known interruption, see the output of the test. interruption.
 For example:

      1. (`ncn#` or `pit#`) Find the failed backup.